WWE Rumors: Seth Rollins’ ‘WrestleMania’ Status In Jeopardy After ‘Raw’?

 — ㅤ (@YIKESROMAN) March 4, 2017

-But does that mean that Rollins won’t be in WrestleMania?
-According to ComicBook‘s latest round of WWE rumors, it’s quite possible.
+But does that mean that Rollins won’t be at WrestleMania?
+According to ComicBook’s latest round of WWE rumors, it’s quite possible.
 Because his physical condition is still up in the air, it remains to be seen if he’ll be at WrestleMania, but the odds seem to be in his favor.

 “When Triple H used Rollins’ own crutch to tee off on his knee like it was a child’s pinata, it seemed even clearer that his knee was fine.
 Kayfabe fine, at least.
 As it turns out, the angle might have been designed to keep Rollins out of an actual match at ‘Mania.
 With Rollins back on the sidelines for the next two weeks, his involvement with Triple H could look similar to last night’s encounter, just with the student overcoming the teacher on the Grandest Stage of Them All.
 While not having Rollins and Hunter finally resolve their differences in a match is a bit of a let down, the two have been killing it in their promos and would be able to use their eventual match to boost the numbers of an upcoming RAW brand pay per view that will be in greater need of a marquee match-up.”